geoffdavis/talos-gitops/.kilocode/rules/memory-bank/context.md

 ## 🎉 Major Achievement Summary

-This context reflects a cluster that has **successfully completed a major architectural migration**.
-The **external authentik-proxy architecture migration is COMPLETE** representing a significant improvement over the previous broken embedded outpost system.
+This context reflects a cluster that has **successfully completed comprehensive external Authentik outpost connection fix**.
+The **external Authentik outpost connection fix is COMPLETE** with all token configuration issues resolved, proxy provider assignments fixed, and authentication working for 5 out of 6 services.

 **Key Successes Achieved**:
+- ✅ **Token Configuration Resolved**: Fixed 1Password token mismatch for correct external outpost connection
-- ✅ **Architecture Migration Complete**: Successfully migrated from broken embedded outpost to external outpost
+- ✅ **Proxy Provider Assignments Fixed**: All 6 providers successfully migrated from embedded to external outpost
+- ✅ **Environment Variables Corrected**: Hybrid URL architecture fully implemented and operational
+- ✅ **Service Authentication Working**: 5 out of 6 services (Longhorn, Grafana, Prometheus, AlertManager, Hubble) fully functional
+- ✅ **Comprehensive Documentation**: Complete operational procedures and troubleshooting guides created
-- ✅ **External Outpost Connected**: External outpost properly registered and connected to Authentik server
+- ✅ **External Outpost Connected**: `3f0970c5-d6a3-43b2-9a36-d74665c6b24e` registered and operational
-- ✅ **Infrastructure Operational**: All Kubernetes components working (pods, Redis, ingress, BGP)
-- ✅ **Token Management Fixed**: Resolved using correct external outpost token from 1Password
-- ✅ **Network Architecture Working**: BGP load balancer and ingress controller fully functional

 The **BGP LoadBalancer migration remains complete and successful** with working route advertisement and full service accessibility.
-The remaining work involves operational tasks (proxy provider configuration and DNS records) rather than infrastructure deployment issues.
+The **external Authentik outpost system is now production-ready** with only dashboard service configuration remaining to be addressed.